umgbhalla/starred/README.md

 - [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python: run reproducible experiments, bring data to life with UI elements, execute as a script, deploy as an app, and version with git.
 - [anyproto/anytype-ts](https://github.com/anyproto/anytype-ts) - Official Anytype client for MacOS, Linux, and Windows
 - [a16z-infra/companion-app](https://github.com/a16z-infra/companion-app) - AI companions with memory: a lightweight stack to create and host your own AI companions
-- [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
-Dify.AI is an LLM application development platform.
-It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack requ
 - [AnswerOverflow/AnswerOverflow](https://github.com/AnswerOverflow/AnswerOverflow) - Indexing Discord Help Channel Questions into Google
 - [steven-tey/novel](https://github.com/steven-tey/novel) - Notion-style WYSIWYG editor with AI-powered autocompletion.
 - [DarrenBaldwin07/rapid](https://github.com/DarrenBaldwin07/rapid) - Build type-safe web apps with Rust and Typescript